nodgear/Awesome/README.md

 Jon Seppanen for WWING project - Most of where the original AHK script came from.
 Khanhas for Polybar project - Code utils and Snippets.
+Cariboudjan#6360 For DropTop Project - Droptop utils and project contribution <3